juliaroquette/VariabilityIndexes/README.md

 # `lightcurve` module:

-Provides tools for loading light-curves as objects.
-Three distinct classes related to light-curves are currently included:
+Provides tools for loading light curves as objects.
+Three distinct classes related to light curves are currently included:
-- `LightCurve`s are the simplest light-curves
+- `LightCurve`s are the simplest light curves
-- `FoldedLightCurve`s are phase-folded light-curves with a known timescale
+- `FoldedLightCurve`s are phase-folded light curves with a known timescale
-- `SyntheticLightCurve` (under construction) provide a suite of models of light-curves for different variability modes and survey fingerprints.
+- `SyntheticLightCurve` (under construction) provide a suite of models of light curves for different variability modes and survey fingerprints.
+- `MultiBandLighCurve`  (not implemented yet) deals with (quasi-)simultaneous multiband light curves.

 Throughout this documentation, we approach an observed light-curve as: